 - 5.1 The sponsoring regulator will ascertain from the VICWG integrated inspection schedule the level of interest in witnessing or participating in a specific planned inspection.
 If there is significant interest the sponsoring regulator will decide, based on need, who will attend and, where necessary, in what capacity.
-The effectiveness of the inspection should not be compromised by the desire or attempt to involve all the regulatory organisations that have registered an interest. - 5.2 Organisations invited to witness should be guided by paragraphs 5.8 to 5.12 of this procedure, those participating in joint inspections should be guided by paragraphs 5.13 to 5.21 and those participating in multinational inspections should be guided by paragraphs 5.22 to 5.27.
+The effectiveness of the inspection should not be compromised by the desire or attempt to involve all the regulatory organisations that have registered an interest. - 5.2 Organisations invited to witness should be guided by paragraphs 5.8 to 5.12 of this procedure, whilst those participating in joint inspections should be guided by paragraphs 5.13 to 5.20.
 The sponsoring regulator should inform those selected to witness or participate of the confirmed dates, location and schedule of the inspection together with the name and contact details of the inspection team leader.
 Due to the timescales of arranging travel and accommodation (especially international) the sponsoring regulator should inform the interested parties as early as possible of their involvement so that arrangements can be made.
 Unless otherwise agreed with the sponsoring regulator, interested parties should make their own travel and accommodation arrangements. - 5.3 All due consideration should be given to the need of informing the host regulator (even if a non-MDEP regulator) of the planned inspection, consistent with the sponsoring regulator's established framework.
-There may be instances in which it may not be possible to inform the host regulatory body in a timely manner but the sponsoring regulator should keep in mind that informing the host regulatory body may facilitate conduct of the inspection. - 5.4 Prior to any firm arrangements being made the sponsoring regulator will inform the vendor of the proposed involvement of the interested parties and, where necessary obtain permission for their presence.
-Where agreement is not given, the sponsoring regulator will inform the interested party(ies) and, where provided by the vendor, will explain the reason for the decision. - 5.5 The sponsoring regulator will determine in its normal consultations with the vendor the language in which the inspection will be conducted.
-In general, it is expected that the language will be either the language spoken by the sponsoring regulator and/or the language spoken by the vendor being inspected.
-In any case, the sponsoring regulator, in accordance with its normal procedures and in consultation with participating regulators, will determine the translation resources that it needs to conduct its inspection.
-Any other regulatory bodies that need additional translation sources should discuss this with the sponsoring regulator and should NOT pose any unnecessary burden on the vendor.

-- 5.6 Care should be taken not to release any sensitive or proprietary information.
-The most restrictive regulator's protocols should be followed to ensure the protection of vendor information. - 5.7 The participating countries may use the information gained during the inspection to increase their knowledge of the vendor to inform future inspection activities.
+There may be instances in which it may not be possible to inform the host regulatory body in a timely manner but the sponsoring regulator should keep in mind that informing the host regulatory body may facilitate conduct of the inspection.

+5.4 Prior to any firm arrangements being made the sponsoring regulator will inform the vendor of the proposed involvement of the interested parties and, where necessary obtain permission for their presence.
+Where agreement is not given the sponsoring regulator will inform the interested party(ies) and, where provided by the vendor, will explain the reason for the decision.

+- 5.5 The sponsoring regulator will determine in its normal consultations with the vendor the language in which the inspection will be conducted.
+In general it is expected that the language will be either the language spoken by the sponsoring regulator and/or the language spoken by the vendor being inspected.
+In any case, the sponsoring regulator, in accordance with its normal procedures, will determine the translation resources that it needs to conduct its inspection.
+The sponsoring regulator will inform other invited regulatory bodies of the arrangements that it has made with regard to the language of the inspection and any translation services.
+Any other regulatory bodies that need additional translation sources should discuss this with the sponsoring regulator and should NOT pose any unnecessary burden on the vendor. - 5.6 Care should be taken not to release any sensitive or proprietary information. - 5.7 The participating countries may use the information gained during the inspection to increase their knowledge of the vendor to inform future inspection activities.